wernerjoss/wp-caldav2ics/readme.txt

 1. Plugin Admin Page
 2. WP Cron Page
+3. New Multi-Calendar Feature (from Version 1.1.0)

 == Changelog ==
+= 1.1.0 =
+Added Multi-Calendar Function, that is, you can now convert multiple Calendars at once (see Screenshot #3)

 = 1.0.5 =
 Fixed missing VTIMEZONE data in Calendar Properties Completed german Translation for WP Directory